teclamat/drmng/README.md

-# DRMng
+# DotD Raids Manager next gen

-DotD Raids Manager next gen (DRMng in short) is ongoing project which aims to aid Dawn of the Dragons players with raids management and sharing.
+DRMng is ongoing project which aims to aid Dawn of the Dragons players with raids management and sharing.

 Main features are:
 * speed